HDialani/TMS320F28379D_Coding/2.GPIO/Readme.md

 ## Setting up GPIO as output

-I will write a code to make GPIO 123 HIGH.
+I will write a code to make GPIO 25 HIGH.
 To show that it works I will connect that pin to an LED.
+The setup is shown below

+First the general C code with all the setting up and enabling set.

 ```C
 /*****************************************************************************************************************